Curse of Simba: Plot

 Mike again invites Janet out for a drink and a chat.
-As they sit at their table, Mike sees Simbaza, wearing a suit, tie, and hat, looking at him.
+As they sit at their table, Mike sees Simbaza wearing a suit, tie, and hat, looking at him.
 Janet sees nothing.
-Mike follows Simbaza through the streets of London and onto a city bus, but when Mike gets aboard, Simbaza has vanished.
-Then, when Mike sits down and looks over his shoulder, Simbaza is sitting behind him.
-Mike looks away, but when he glances back, Simbaza has again disappeared.
+Mike follows Simbaza through the streets of London and onto a bus.
+When Mike gets aboard, Simbaza has vanished.
+When Mike sits down and looks over his shoulder, Simbaza is sitting behind him.
+Mike looks away, and when he glances back, Simbaza has again disappeared.

 At his hotel that night, Mike is awakened by someone rattling his room's doorknob.
-He grabs his revolver, quickly opens the door, sees Simbaza, pushes him away, and fires four rounds through the closed door.
-Janet is called to Mike's room by a Police Inspector, who explains what has happened and confiscates Mike's pistol.
+He grabs his revolver, opens the door, sees Simbaza, pushes him away, and fires four rounds through the closed door.
+Janet is called by a Police Inspector, who explains what has happened and confiscates Mike's pistol.

 Mike is next pursued across a misty Hampstead Heath by two Simbazi warriors carrying spears and in native dress.
 He wakes up in his hotel room after this, being treated by a doctor.
-Janet tells the doctor about Mike's hallucinations, which he says could be caused by Mike's alcoholism or his infected wounds, but probably both.
+Janet tells the doctor about Mike's hallucinations, which he says could be caused by his alcoholism, his infected wounds, or probably both.
 Janet declares that she will nurse Mike back to health.
 That night, Simbaza peers through Mike's window, still in city clothes, and Mike has another nightmare about Saidi, who is still being held captive.

-After three days of hotel room care, the doctor recommends that Mike be committed to a mental institution.
+After three days of care, the doctor recommends that Mike be committed to a mental institution.
 Janet refuses to do so and instead consults a Simbazi expert, who tells her the only way Mike will survive the curse is to return to Africa and kill the man who had put it on him.

 Mike and Janet go back to Africa.
 They meet Lomas at a bush camp.
-Mike turns down Lomas's offer of help and sets out alone.
-He finds tribesmen stomping Saidi.
-Mike shoots and kills one of them; the others scatter.
+Mike turns down Lomas' offer of help and sets out alone.
+He finds tribesmen stomping Saidi and shoots, killing one of them while the others scatter.

 Mike and Simbaza stalk each other through the jungle.
 Mike eventually runs Simbaza down with a World War II vintage Dodge WC series truck, crushing him between a front wheel and the frame.
 Simbaza is dead; the curse is broken.
 Mike and Saidi walk away, both now free.